mycodecrafting/php-beanstalk/docs/source/class-ref/BeanstalkConnection.rst

 .. php:method:: validateResponse( $response )

-    Generic validation for all responses from beanstalkd
+    :Description: Generic validation for all responses from beanstalkd
     :param string $response:
     :returns: *boolean* true when response is valid
     :throws: *BeanstalkException* When response is invalid

 .. php:method:: watch( $tube )

-    Watch command
+    :Description: Watch command
     :param string $tube: Tube to add to the watch list.
 If the tube doesn't exist, it will be created

     The "watch" command adds the named tube to the watch list for the current connection.
 A reserve command will take a job from any of the tubes in the watch list.
 For each new connection, the watch list initially consists of one tube, named "default".